ernex24/jnj-designsystem/imjnj-designSystem-docs/docs/brand/grids.md

 ```

+##### Overview
-Grids are fluid and they are conformed by containers and items for the internal grid, are divided in **12 colums** and have five breakpoints: xs, sm, md, lg, and xl. a single grid can behave different depending of the asigned number of colums in each breakpoint.
+Grids are fluid and consist of containers and items within the internal grid structure.
+They are divided into 12 columns and support five breakpoints: xs, sm, md, lg, and xl.
+A single grid can adapt its layout based on the number of columns assigned at each breakpoint.

+##### Usage
-You can assign a margin to the grid and define the gap between each grid element using the spacing system.
+Grids allow you to create responsive layouts that change dynamically based on the screen size.
+You can control the spacing between grid items and the margin around the grid using the spacing system.

+##### Breakpoints
-    The asigned breakpoints in the J&J theme are from:
+The breakpoints in the J&J theme are defined as follows:

-    - xs: **8px**
+- xs: 8px
-    - sm: **600px**
+- sm: 600px
-    - md: **900px**
+- md: 900px
-    - lg: **1296px**
+- lg: 1296px
-    - xl: **1536px**
+- xl: 1536px

+By assigning different column numbers to these breakpoints, you can create versatile and adaptive layouts that look great on any device.

   <ThemeProvider theme={jnjTheme}>

   ### Contained grids 72px margin

     <Box mx={{ xs: 3, md: 5, lg: 10, xl: 10 }}>
       <Grid container   spacing={{ xs: 2, md: 2, lg: 3, xl: 3 }}  columns={{ xs: 4, sm: 8, md: 12, lg: 12, xl: 12 }} mx={3}>